gokulgopalan/gokulgopalan.github.io/_pages/about.md

 I enjoy learning about economic and political history, especially the 18th and 19th century, visiting museums, running, and playing football.
 My favourite podcasts are [The Age of Napoleon](https://ageofnapoleon.com) and [The Fall of Civilizations](https://fallofcivilizationspodcast.com).

+Find book reviews and commentaries on interesting new papers in my [blog](/blog/).